lynneyun/ITP-Documentation/Thesis/2_Expanding the Idea.md

 #### What is the nature of the interaction?

 The interaction will primarily be through navigating a sequence of scenes (currently envisioned as a long scroll)

+#### Feedback from Noah and Simone

+* look at the four stages of learning as a story structure!
+* book: The power of myth
+* book: A sideways look at time (chapter 6)